July 1 through August 22, 2026

 Anti-Racism Statement

-We, as the staff of Door Shakespeare, commit ourselves to look, with clear eyes, at the systemic racism present in our world, our community, and within our organization.
-To listen, without defensiveness, to the voices of Brown and BIPOC (Black, Indigenous, people of color) artists, audience members, and supporters.
-To understand, and work to become our best selves in order to dismantle deeply entrenched systems of oppression.
+We pledge to examine, with clarity and honesty, the systemic racism present in our world, our community, and within our own organization.
+We will attend to and learn from the voices of BIPOC artists, audience members, and supporters, and take meaningful action to dismantle deeply entrenched systems of oppression.

 Campaigns and petitions

-Black Lives Matter: 2020 Campaign – Holds politicians and candidates accountable on issues affecting Black and underserved communities
+Black Lives Matter – Holds politicians and candidates accountable on issues affecting Black and underserved communities

 Color of Change: Active Petitions and Campaigns – The nation’s largest online racial justice organization, helps people respond effectively to injustice in the world around us